Mandatory Adoption Information

 If the financial obligation of two foals would be a strain on your budget, remember that when caring for a baby, unexpected vet bills might come up, and the foals shouldn’t suffer due to lack of reasonable funding.
-Make sure that you are financially ready to adopt a foal before you come on out to adopt.
+Make sure that you are financially ready to adopt a foal before you adopt.

 You can fill out an adoption agreement and bring it with you or you can fill one out here when you pick up your foal.
 DO NOT email us an adoption agreement until you have called, been approved, put a deposit, and set an appointment to pick up your foal.

-If you feel you meet the above requirements and are willing to take the responsibility for one of our loved ones feel free to give us a call at 740-594-4336 to come and meet the horse or foal of your dreams!
+If you feel you meet the above requirements and are willing to take the responsibility for foals complete all the steps toward getting approved then give us a call at 740-594-4336 to come and meet the horse or foal of your dreams!